christian-vorhemus/azure-percept-iot-edge/README.md

 ## Train an audio classifier

 ### Install and prepare
-1. Make sure that you have a Python 3 and Docker installed on your machine.
+1. Make sure that you have Git, Python 3 and Docker installed on your machine.
 2. Clone this repository `git clone https://github.com/christian-vorhemus/azure-percept-iot-edge.git`.
 If you are using Azure DevOps, use `git clone https://dev.azure.com/chrysalis-innersource/Azure%20Percept%20Python%20library/_git/Azure%20Percept%20IoT%20Edge%20Module`
 3. Change directory into the modules/audioclassifier of the just cloned repository and clone the Azure Percept Python library `git clone https://github.com/christian-vorhemus/azure-percept-py.git` into it.
 The folder "azure-percept-py" should now be present within modules/audioclassifier.
 4. Change directory into the `ml` folder and run `pip install -r requirements.txt`